tarun91vas/go-kafka/README.md

 - Send messages in producer console to receive at consumer console
 - For a multi broker cluster, start more than one broker by creating more server.properties file and increasing the replication factor as described [here](https://kafka.apache.org/quickstart#quickstart_multibroker)

-## Kafka producer and consumers in go
+## Kafka producer and consumer clients in go

 ### Prerequisites
 - [gb tool](https://getgb.io/)